 Barring that likelihood, a new field called inactivity physiology is emerging.
 It “explores the effects of our increasingly butt-bound, tech-driven lives, as well as a deadly new epidemic researchers have dubbed ‘sitting disease'” (Selene Yeager, Womens Health).

 The following infographic on “Sitting Disease” is provided by Just Stand.org:

 A slideshow called “Sedentary Behavior and Inactivity Physiology” created by Yannis Guerra, a Chicago-based doctor, carries a subtitle of “Killing you softly and gently.”
 In other words: Sitting disease may kill…but it doesn’t hurt a bit.

 Or does it?
-Sitting is bad for our posture and backs too.
+When we sit too much, our posture and backs suffer too.

 Sitting is so all-around unhealthy it’s been dubbed the “new smoking.”

 So, what can everyone do?
 Well, logically, of course, if sitting is like smoking:

 - We should only be allowed to do it outdoors or in well-ventilated areas for brief periods during our workday.
 If you’re going to insist on bending your body into a lap like that, take it outside.

 - Whether we do it in appropriately designated areas or not, other people should think nothing of making us feel ashamed of ourselves.
 Ugh!
 How can you keep doing that disgusting thing with your rear end?!